nyangweso-rodgers/computer-science-docs/README.md

 [References](https://realpython.com/python-https/)

 # 8. The Big O Notation
 An algorithm’s performance depends on the number of steps it takes.
-Computer Scientists have borrowed the term ‘__Big-O Notation__’ from the world of mathematics to accurately describe an _algorithm’s efficiency_.
+Computer Scientists have borrowed the term ‘__Big-O Notation__’ from the world of mathematics to accurately describe an _algorithm’s efficiency_. __Big O Naotation__ helps to analyze the __scalabiity__ and __efficiency__ of algorithms.
 ## 8.1 Time Complexity
 Instead of focusing on units of time, __Big-O__ puts the _number of steps_ in the spotlight.
 The hardware factor is taken out of the equation.
 Therefore we are not talking about _run time_, but about _time complexity_.